pakkapol-s/Credit-Card-Transaction-Analysis/README.md

 # Presentation Sample

 This project culminated in a presentation of our key findings and strategic recommendations for fraud detection.
-The complete deck is available [here](https://docs.google.com/presentation/d/1vIAqj-Rcdjzr7cj_0y1S3okW9_etnzWd0K7Dy-ZcOA8/edit?usp=sharing), and a selection of key slides is included below to highlight our core insights
+The complete deck is available [here](https://docs.google.com/presentation/d/1vIAqj-Rcdjzr7cj_0y1S3okW9_etnzWd0K7Dy-ZcOA8/edit?usp=sharing), and a selection of key slides is included below to highlight our core insights.

 ![Sample_insights](images/insight_sample.png)